 Yes!
-You can register at Packet Pickup on Friday, September 24th.
-You can also register on Saturday, September 25th from 5:30 AM until 6:30 AM at The Commons in downtown Columbus.
+You can register at Packet Pickup on Friday, September 25th.
+You can also register on Saturday morning, September 26th from 5:30 AM until 6:30 AM at The Commons in downtown Columbus.
 Please go to the HELP TABLE to register.

 Late fees apply to race weekend registration.
 Register prior to race weekend and save!
 (See registration prices at this link.)